asyncapi/spec/spec/asyncapi.md

 url: https://example.com
 ```

+#### <a name="schemaReferenceLinkingObject"></a>Schema Reference and Linking Object

+The Schema Reference and Linking Object is defined by [draft-asyncapi-ref-linking-01](./draft-asyncapi-ref-linking-01.md).

+The difference between this and normal [Reference Object](#referenceObject), is to support linking to non-JSON data, that is otherwise not possible through the Reference Object.
+As well as defining a behavior for when encountering subsequent references.

+See [schema format](....) for reference-linking formats that is supported and how it's defined.

 #### <a name="referenceObject"></a>Reference Object

 A simple object to allow referencing other components in the specification, internally and externally.